kwur/new-kwur-site/_posts/2013-10-10-world-keeps-sinking-an-interview-with-northless-five-more-songs-to-listen-to.md

   </p>

   <p>
-    &nbsp;

   </p>

   <p>
     <strong>KWUR: On this new record, your sound is tighter, and a little bit sludgier than your previous split with Light Bearer.
-How do you think your sound has changed, if at all? &nbsp;</strong>
+How do you think your sound has changed, if at all?  </strong>
   </p>

   <p>